ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

   </td>
   <td>
     <ul>
-      <li>Not backwards compatible - can be mitigated by using (possibly temporary) compiler magic to allow single-scrutinee <tt>\case</tt> without parens, as well as providing an automatic refactoring tool to update existing code</li>
+      <li>Not backwards compatible - can be mitigated by using (possibly temporary) compiler magic to allow single-scrutinee <tt>\case</tt> without parentheses, as well as providing an automatic refactoring tool to update existing code</li>
     </ul>
   </td>
 </tr>